bihor/camaliga/README.md

 - searchCoordinatesInBE added to the extension configuration.
 Searching for coordinates is now possible in the BE too.
 - Important refactoring: clearing cache is necessary after update!
 - Bugfix für PHP 8.

+Version 11.3:
+- Setting extendedCategoryMode added.
+Empty category entries will be ignored at the search options.